-Having a job you don’t like can be one of the most frustrating things in your career.
-For whatsoever reason you just cannot leave your job yet, so now you have to find a way to cope.
+Being in a job you don’t like can be one of the most frustrating things in your career.
+For some reason you just cannot leave your job yet, so now you have to find a way to cope.
 I know what I said “When I Quit My Job After a Month” or when I wrote, “Why You Should Never Settle For Just Any Job”.
 However, I have to admit that no matter how much you think you had it right, sometimes we just fail to make the right judgement about a certain job, position or company.

 Unfortunately, we do have to bear the consequence of that poor decision.
 And yes, you could just pack up your stuff and leave, the decision is yours to make.
 But if you just can’t afford to yet, here’s a guide on how to survive and make the best out of a job you don’t like.

-Analyse the Advantages and Disadvantages
+Analyse the advantages and disadvantages

 Analysing both the advantages and disadvantages of your job will give you a better perspective on how to move forward.
 Even though you might not like your job, there should be some kind of benefit that you get from doing the job.
 Writing down the advantages enables you to identify those things.
 Writing down the disadvantages will enable you to proactively make necessary changes.

 If your work has become quite a routine, you could also discuss with your manager about mixing up your work or tasks.
 You can list down the advantages and disadvantages of choosing or staying on the job in the following way: